bangbangcon/bangbangcon.github.io/speakers.md

 <a name="nicole-he" id="nicole-he"></a>
 <img src="/images/speakers/nicole-he.png" alt="Nicole He" class="speaker-img" />

+**You Kiss Your Computer With That Mouth?!**

+This is a talk about talking - to your computer, out loud, with your mouth, and why a game in this format feels emotionally like an old school exploration RPG.

 **Nicole He** is a game developer and creative technologist based in Brooklyn, making unconventional voice technology projects and videogames.
 She previously worked as a creative technologist at Google Creative Lab and an outreach lead at Kickstarter, and currently teaches at NYU ITP.